ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 # Managed Warehouses

-In the ERP.net system, **Managed Warehouses** represent complex storage facilities for efficient inventory management.
+In the ERP.net, **managed warehouses** represent complex storage facilities for efficient inventory management.

 These warehouses are carefully organized into various components such as locations, zones, policies, and workers.